 - Save the templates of the surgery letter to a patient in a folder or on your network and label them appropriately.

 - Create one folder for each surgeon / surgery type / hospital.

 ADVANCED Patient Letters

 Use a mail merge to automatically produce multiple patient letters from a single template and a data source.
-You can use any word processor and data source software – in this guide we’ll explain how to do this using two of the most popular programs – Microsoft Word and Microsoft Excel.
+You can use any word processor and data source software.
+In this guide we’ll explain how to write a letter to a patient using two of the most popular programs – Microsoft Word and Microsoft Excel.

 - Use Microsoft Word to draft a concise generic patient letter.
 Collaborate with your coworkers to ensure that they can use the letter as well, to eliminate the need for multiple versions.
 Make sure that formatting is perfect, the font is large enough for the visually impaired, and the logo is up-to-date.

 - Leave blank spaces where information will differ from letter to letter, e.g. patient first name, surgeon name, procedure name, date, hospital, etc.